NOVA SDK for Rust

 Encryption

-All data is encrypted client-side using AES-256-CBC:
+All data is encrypted client-side using AES-256-GCM:

-• 256-bit symmetric keys
+• 256-bit symmetric keys (retrieved from Shade TEE)

-• Random IV per encryption
+• 12-byte random IV per encryption

-• SHA256 hashing for integrity
+• SHA256 hashing for file integrity

 Transaction Recording